Meet the San Antonio Missions, a UNESCO World Heritage Site

 The San Antonio Missions were established between 1718 and 1731, all situated along a nearly 8-mile stretch of the San Antonio River.
 As a group, they are the most complete and intact example of the Spanish crown’s efforts to colonize, evangelize and defend the northern frontier of New Spain.

 The Spanish Missions were self-sustaining communities buzzing with building construction, agricultural activities, schools, skilled trades, and worship.
-They only thrived during the 18th century, yet their social influence and physical presence remains an important part of South Texas heritage today.
-In fact, each Mission continues to be an active parish and a vital part of its community.
+They only thrived during the 18th century, yet their social influence and physical presence remains an important part of South Texas heritage and U.S. History today.
+In fact, each Mission church continues to host an active parish and to serve a vital part of the community.

-On July 5, 2015, the four Spanish Missions comprising the San Antonio Missions National Historical Park – Mission Espada, Mission San Juan, Mission San José, and Mission Concepción – along with Mission Valero/The Alamo were designated a UNESCO World Heritage Site.
+On July 5, 2015, the World Heritage Committee (UNESCO) unanimously approved the four Spanish Missions comprising the San Antonio Missions National Historical Park – Mission Espada, Mission San Juan, Mission San José, and Mission Concepción – along with Mission Valero/The Alamo as a UNESCO World Heritage Site.
 This is the only World Heritage Site in Texas and one of just 23 in the United States.